iburenko/tradingene/README.md

 ***

 Our package allows you to test your trading ideas.
-You write a code that reflects your trading logic and after backtest you are able to check is your idea was good or not based on our backtest statistics.
+You write a code that reflects your trading logic and after backtest you are able to check whether your idea was good or not based on our backtest statistics.
 The best algorithms will have an opportunity to run live on an exchange (see [Tradingene.com](https://tradingene.com/) web site).

 ***